 The answer, no, you’re wrong.
 This isn’t evidence of the existence of Odin.
 Sorry, but the absence of imaginary creatures does not represent evidence they ever existed.
 Nor is it evidence Odin got rid of them.
 And, the recounting of stories, no matter the age or supposed authority of origin does not suffice as proof for the existence of Odin.
 These points apply to all gods.
 Not just Odin.

 As you can imagine our friend at the library is not happy with the outcome of our discourse.
 But, we want to give them some encouragement.
-We give them some references on logical reasoning.
-And, point out that it doesn’t matter what you believe.
+We give them some references on the subject of logic.
+And, point out it doesn’t matter what you believe.
 You can still engage in spiritual exploration.
 In fact, logical reasoning is one of the basic tools we use in our blended learning process.
-You can employ a number of spiritual technologies without the belief in any religion.
+You can use several spiritual technologies without the belief in any religion.

-Logical reasoning is a vital mental toolset.
+We hope this discussion helps you to see the value in using logic.
 Today, it’s not just religion that is full of false arguments.
 The nightly news is also full of the misuse of argument.
 Don’t let them fool you.
-Refresh yourself with the content of this article on a regular basis.
+Refresh yourself with the content of this article regularly.